kephalian/wifi-password-viewer/README.md

 # wifi-password-viewer
 Lookup all saved wifi passwords on a Windows system Needs Administrator privileges

+Look for a stand alone exe file in Release section!!

 # Wi-Fi Password Viewer

 A Python application that retrieves saved Wi-Fi passwords on a Windows system and displays them in a user-friendly GUI built with PySide6.